IBM/aspera-cli/docs/README.erb.md

 # <a name="parsing"></a>Shell and Command line parsing

-<%=$tool%> is typically executed in a shell, either interactively or in a script. <%=$tool%> receives its arguments from this shell.
+<%=tool%> is typically executed in a shell, either interactively or in a script. <%=tool%> receives its arguments from this shell.

 On Linux and Unix environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
-In this environment shell command line parsing applies before <%=$tool%> (Ruby) is executed, e.g. [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
-Ruby receives a list parameters and gives it to <%=$tool%>.
+In this environment shell command line parsing applies before <%=tool%> (Ruby) is executed, e.g. [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
+Ruby receives a list parameters and gives it to <%=tool%>.
 So special character handling (quotes, spaces, env vars, ...) is done in the shell.

 On Windows, `cmd.exe` is typically used.
 Windows process creation does not receive the list of arguments but just the whole line.
 It's up to the program to parse arguments.
 Ruby follows the Microsoft C/C++ parameter parsing rules.